Skip to content

 Named the Arc 5 because of its five cutting elements, this razor is a power horse that offers 70,000 cross-cutting actions per minute.
 Its multi-flex head enables users to move the shaver over the changing contours of the face with ease, and built-in Shave Sensor Technology adjusts the speed of the cutters to the beard or stubble density of a user’s face.

-The Japanese are always a cut above the rest for blades, which makes a big difference with any shaving tool or device.
+The Japanese seem to be a cut above the rest for blades, which makes a big difference with any shaving tool or device.

 holding the Panasonic Arc 5 to show the grip